xamarin/xamarin-forms-samples/UserInterface/StepperDemos/README.md

 ---
 name: Xamarin.Forms - Stepper Demos
-description: This sample demonstrates how to use a Stepper in code, XAML with code-behind, and XAML data-binding scenarios.
+description: "This sample demonstrates how to use a Stepper in code, XAML with code-behind, and XAML data-binding scenarios #ui"
 page_type: sample
 languages:
 - csharp